DeaMariaLeon/algos2/README.md

 The templates are used when issues and pull requests are opened.
 I first made sure they worked on this project, then I contributed them to Narwhals.

 Testing "release drafter" labels for Narwhals and Sparse.
 Now changing regex.
 Working on PR title.
+Again after adding action.

 Added benchmarking tool CodSpeed to test before adding it to another repo.